davidsowerby/takkan/docs/tutorial-guide/tutorial.md

 ### Set up Takkan to display data

-We need a Takkan `PDataProvider` to support the query, and an 'openIssues' route to display it.
+We need a Takkan `DataProvider` to support the query, and an 'openIssues' route to display it.

 - Update *takkan.dart* to be: